pouriadana/Solutions_to_KR_CBook/README.md

-# Solutions_to_KR_CBook
+# Solutions to K&R C Programming Book
-My solutions to the problems/exercises in the book "The C Programming Language 2nd Edition" by Brian Kernighan and Dennis Ritchie
+I have organized the solutions in folders that correspond to each chapter's number.
+Although I have edited and compiled the programs on Windows, I have used the GCC compiler and more specificaly the ```cc``` command as it has been used in the book by the authors.